Dog The Bounty Hunter’s Wife Beth Chapman Reveals Heartbreaking Loss Of Beloved Friend

 — Beth Chapman (@MrsdogC) February 19, 2019

-Chapman has been very vocal about her grim diagnosis and frequently updates her fans about her cancer journey, including sharing a selfie following her first chemotherapy treatment.
-Alluding to the common side effect of chemo, loss of hair, Chapman said that “cancer sucks,” and she would “stay humble pray,” while continuing to fight for her life.
+Chapman has been very vocal about her grim diagnosis, and frequently updates her fans about her cancer journey — including sharing a selfie following her first chemotherapy treatment.
+Alluding to the common side effect of chemo — loss of hair — Chapman said that “cancer sucks,” and she would “stay humble pray” while continuing to fight for her life.

-Though fans of Dog and Beth have been keeping up to date with the latest that the couple shares, including their exciting new reality show Dog’s Most Wanted, (which the duo are currently in Hawaii taping) they’re also watching out for news of the Chapman family matriarch’s health.
+Though fans of Dog and Beth have been keeping up to date with the latest news that the couple shares, including that which surrounds their exciting new reality show Dog’s Most Wanted, they’re also watching out for news of the Chapman family matriarch’s health.
 As the Inquisitr previously shared, Chapman is a pro at keeping her fans in the know when it comes to everything from her illness to the happy times that her family shares.

 View this post on Instagram